 Keywords: MAUT, multi-criteria, decision-making, museum management, exhibitions program, cultural content

 Over the last few years, it has been noticed that museums have to deal with a limited budget and continuous changes on the society and the environment.
-One of the most recent changes was the COVID-19 pandemic that occurred these last months, changing the programs, cancelling exhibitions, promoting online activities in a way to continue offering art to the public.
+One of the most recent changes was the COVID-19 pandemic that occurred these last months, changing programs, cancelling exhibitions, and promoting online activities in a way to continue offering art to the public.
 In May 2020, the International Council of Museums (ICOM) published a report evaluating the impact of the pandemic on museums and its current situation.
-It has been demonstrated that, museums and cultural institution are vulnerable places affected by the changes, but also, they have the power to adapt their offer to different kinds of possibilities.
-The reprogramming of exhibitions and activities can be based on a decision-making method which analyze and evaluate objective data, leaving aside the intuition and subjectivity.
+It has been demonstrated that museums and cultural institutions are vulnerable places affected by the changes, but also, they have the power to adapt their offer to different kinds of possibilities.
+The reprogramming of exhibitions and activities can be based on a decision-making method that analyzes and evaluates objective data, leaving aside the intuition and subjectivity.

 Furthermore, a considerable amount of literature has been published: manual of museum exhibitions (Lord and Piacente, 2014), organization and exhibitions design (Belcher, 1997), arts management such as Byrnes (2012), Resch (2016), Keeney and Jung (2018), Paquette (2019) among others.
 However, there is little published data on Multi Criteria Decision-Making (MCDM) methods applied to the cultural sector.
 Some examples are: decision support systems in museum management (Truex, 1984), multi-criteria decision making for urban built heritage conservation (Yau, 2009), decision support model for scheduling exhibition projects (Lee and Lin, 2010), multi-criteria decision making for evaluating museum virtual tours (Kabassi et al., 2018).
 Likewise, there exists a recent study performed by Casanovas-Rubio et al. (2020), which applies MCDM method to music management, to the season program of Palau de la Música Catalana, a relevant music institution in Barcelona.
 It is the most similar to the one presented below, with the difference that this case study takes a step forward by creating a digital platform.